Welcome to the third step in our free professional learning series on class and student blogging!

 - Highlight the text you want to change into a heading

 - Select the Heading Style you want to apply from the advanced formatting toolbar (you access the advanced formatting toolbar by clicking on the Toolbar toggle icon).
 Heading 1 is your post title.
 Start at Heading 2, then Heading 3 for sub-headings under that and so on.

-- Preview your post to make sure that headings you’ve used has broken your post into manageable chunks
+- Preview your post to make sure that Headings you’ve used have broken your post into manageable chunks